ANSSI-FR/libecc/README.md

   * The random helper in [src/external&lowbar;deps/rand.c](src/external_deps/rand.c).
 This helper is used in the core library for the signature schemes.
 One should notice that a **good random source** is **crucial** for the security of Elliptic Curve based signature schemes, so great care must be taken when implementing this.

+If `WITH_BLANK_EXTERNAL_DEPENDENCIES` is specified in compiling time, blank implementation for these helpers are provided.
+As using many algorithms with no reliable CSRNGs can be quite dangerous, with `WITH_BLANK_EXTERNAL_DEPENDENCIES` `get_random` will just return error, you should not using algorithms depending on random number generation.
+They are provided because it is useful in some restricted environments or in some specific applications (e.g. deterministic signature generation).

 Some other external dependencies could arise depending on the compilation chain and/or the platform.
 Such an example is the implementation of the gcc and clang stack protection option, usually expecting the user to provide stack canaries generation